sack212/BasicAzureCamp/Presentation/Web/Demo.md

 ### Prerequisites

+1. Create 2 Redis cache services on Azure
+1. Ensure redis cache services have enabled "NON-SSL PORT" - 6379 .
+This feature is disabled by default.
-1. Add Redis Cache Server connection details to:
+1. Add each Redis Cache Server connection details to:

 	* CustomerQuery web.config
 	* CacheFill app.config